Death Grips: 2019–2025: Re-releases, 2023 tour

 In contrast with the band's consistent output of yearly releases during the 2010s, Death Grips' activity was relatively quiet during the early 2020s, with most of the band's online presence being relegated to unannounced re-releases of previous material.
 On January 29, 2021, Gmail and the Restraining Orders and "More Than the Fairy", a 2016 non-album single featuring Les Claypool, were released on streaming services.
 On July 11, 2022, Death Grips also released "Live from Death Valley", a two track single from 2011, to streaming services.

 On May 12, 2022, Death Grips published a cryptic video of a moth with a heavy trance background, presumed to be a teaser for new music.
 In November 2022, Death Grips were announced as participants in the Sick New World, Outbreak Fest and Primavera Sound music festivals scheduled for summer 2023.
 These announcements were followed in December 2022 by the confirmation of a North American tour, the band's first in four years, scheduled from May to October 2023.

 Sometime in February 2023, Death Grips' website was overhauled and featured a new redesign; through this, two MP3 files for "True Vulture" and "The Bug Death Grips FULL MIXX" were discovered on the website's server files searcher, making the two tracks the first new, unheard-of music from the band since 2018.
 In March, Death Grips released several lines of merchandise with the clothing brand Praying.

 On May 4, 2023, Death Grips started a new nationwide tour at Portland's Revolution Hall, featuring a complete version of the track that had been previously teased in the aforementioned moth clip.
 On October 13, 2023, the band walked off stage early in the middle of a performance in Fayetteville, Arkansas after being hit with glowsticks thrown by fans several times.

 2025–present: Upcoming seventh studio album

-On February 8, 2025, direct message involving Morin and an unidentified user on Instagram was leaked, showing Morin writing that MC Ride "[didn't] want to do any more", while adding that "truthfully none of us can ever predict what [would] happen with the group".
+On February 8, 2025, direct messages purporting to be between Morin and an unidentified Instagram user leaked; allegedly, Morin wrote that MC Ride "[didn't] want to do any more" and that "truthfully none of us can ever predict what [would] happen with the group".
 On April 8, 2025, the band posted on their Instagram and X (formerly Twitter) that they remain active.
 The posts were signed by only Burnett and Hill.

-On November 5, 2025, Death Grips made a post on Instagram confirming they are in the process of recording a new album.
-Whether Morin will be involved is unconfirmed since, in a manner similar to their previous post, Burnett and Hill were the only signatures listed.
+On November 5, 2025, Death Grips announced on social media that they were in the process of recording a new album, with a post that included pictures of a studio.
+Yet again, Burnett and Hill were the only signatures listed.